evidence-dev/evidence/MONOREPO_ROADMAP.md

 Provides the only open source driver for Universal SQL, using DuckDB WASM to deliver a fast query layer for NodeJS + Browser environments.

+##### Implementation Notes:
+ - `initDB` and `setParquetURLs` should be collapsed into a single function - right now if you don't set the parquet URLs then the database "fails" to initialize in an unclear way

 This functionality was previously provided by `@evidence-dev/universal-sql`

 ##### Does: